Superrehtard/old_diaspora_wiki/FAQ-for-Users.md

 A seed is a profile or an account, and contains all the data of a specific user.
 Your seed interacts with the seeds of your friends to keep each other up to date.
 You can see it as a package of personal data...which is all yours!
 Seeds are hosted on servers running the Diaspora software, which are called 'pods'.
 In the future you will be able to move your seed between pods.
 For now, you can export a file containing all your information.
 "Seed" is a metaphor referring to seeds from a plant, which are contained in pods.

 ***I just joined a pod, how can I find people to share with?***
 Invite your friends.
-Follow hashtags to discover others who share your interests.
+Follow #tags to discover others who share your interests.
 Meet new contacts on this [Diaspora Forum thread](http://www.diasporaforum.org/forum/showthread.php?233-Just-joined-a-Diaspora-pod-Looking-for-people-to-share-with).

+***How do I use the search box to find particular people to share with?***
+Search for their full Diaspora handle (e.g. `username@podname.org`).
+If you are on the same pod you can search for just their username.
+If a search does not work the first time, try it again.
+Once you have added someone to one of your aspects, you can search for them using just their username.

 ###ASPECTS